• Skip to primary navigation

 Tips and Variations

-• Instead of shredded green, you can top your pozole with cabbage.
+• Instead of shredded lettuce, you can top your pozole with cabbage.

 • Instead of bolillos, you can also serve with corn tortillas, flour tortillas, or tostadas.